How to Make Beef Stew With Mushrooms in a Crock Pot

 You can overcook food in a crock pot.
 Just because you are cooking with low heat for hours, you want to be careful not to overcook meat so it dries out and tastes like shoe leather.

-Leave the stew alone until you test or give the stew a stir.
-Every time your remove the cover from a crock pot, you are losing a bunch of heat and slowing down the cooking process so trust you slow cooker and leave it alone.
+Leave the stew alone until you test it, or give it a stir.
+Every time you remove the cover from a crock pot, you lose heat and slow down the cooking process, so trust your slow cooker and leave it alone.